 Dear reader, this tutorial is based on PowerShell 5.1 and above, which is installed on Windows 10, Windows Server 2016 and higher by default.
-To use this command in earlier versions, you must add the linked module to PowerShell or use the commands Use Command Prompt to create an account.
+To use this command in earlier versions, you must add the linked module to PowerShell or use the commands Use Command Prompt to create a local account with powershell.

 Making a Windows user with PowerShell